-- Population and demographics

-- Enrollment, changes in demographics, mobility over the past 2-3 years

-- Leadership and staff

-- o Organization structure, staff turnover and longevity

-- Instructional model

-- Assessment used, curriculum, programs and any changes in these areas over the past 2-3 years

-- Community and family involvement

-- o How your family community is involved in school planning and decision making

-- History of school plan type (improvement, performance, etc.)

-- UIP development process

-- o Who was involved?

-- What was the process?

-- o How was the School Accountability Committee involved?

-• How was analysis conducted (try to include detail beyond "staff determined" or "based on data we concluded")
+- Population and demographics - o Enrollment, changes in demographics, mobility over the past 2-3 years - Leadership and staff - o Organization structure, staff turnover and longevity - Instructional model - o Assessment used, curriculum, programs and any changes in these areas over the past 2-3 years - Community and family involvement - o How your family community is involved in school planning and decision making - History of school plan type (improvement, performance, etc.) - UIP development process - Who was involved? - What was the process? - How was the School Accountability Committee involved? - How was analysis conducted (try to include detail beyond "staff determined" or "based on data we concluded")

-Required: Schools must include information on how the SAC (school accountability committee) and broader school community is included in the UIP planning and review process.
+Required: Schools must include information on how the SAC (School Accountability Committee) is included in the UIP planning and review process.